Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 └──────────────────────────────────────┴─────────────────────────────┴─────────────────┘
 </pre>

-- **Training** : Images are loaded via a custom ZipDataGenerator, trained with Adam optimizer and binary cross-entropy loss.
+- **Training** : Images are loaded via a custom ZipDataGenerator, features are split into training and validation sets (80-20 split), trained with Adam optimizer and binary cross-entropy loss.

 #### B.ii: Hyperparameter Variations